How virtual services drive real local internet breakout benefits

 Historically, there hasn’t been a cost-effective way of securing local internet connections from every branch office.
 Businesses would ultimately be faced with buying a firewall for every location.
 In fact, to ensure resiliency it’s likely that two firewalls would need to be deployed.

-In addition to a firewall, it’s likely the company would want to deploy a range of other security devices to mirror the DMZ in the data centre.
+In addition to a firewall, it’s likely the company would want to deploy a range of other security devices to mirror the DMZ in the data center.
 The cost of doing this with conventional hardware appliances could easy eclipse tens — or even hundreds — of thousands of dollars per site.

 Companies are forced to compromise between extraordinary costs or sub-par performance.
 Fortunately, there are solutions today that enable companies to leverage the benefits of split tunnelling without having to break the bank on security and that comes in the form of virtual services.Enabling secure local internet breakout